Skip to Content

 Auto insurance isn’t sold by private insurance companies in every Canadian province or territory.
 It’s a public function in British Columbia, Saskatchewan and Manitoba, and there’s a hybrid public-private model in Quebec.
 In the fully public provinces, insurance is generally cheaper because the middleman has been removed.

-In British Columbia, individuals generally can’t sue for damages related to most motor vehicle accidents.
+In British Columbia, individuals generally can’t sue for damages related to most motor vehicle crashes.
 Instead, injured parties claim crash benefits, such as medical expenses and lost wages, directly through the Insurance Corporation of British Columbia, the province's public auto insurance company.
 This system lowers legal costs and reduces premiums.

 The system does cap payouts for minor injuries and, instead of relying on courts, uses civil resolution to adjudicate disputes.
 Since ICBC switched to this model in 2021, it has lowered rates and issued rebates to customers.